DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio

 • split_length: The maximum number of units in each split.

-• split_overlap: The number of units that each split should overlap.
+• split_overlap: The number of overlapping units for each split.

 DocumentSplitter.run